ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 1. The DNS response is forged to provide a list of IP addresses that points to an HTTP(S) server alerting the end user about the reason for blocking access to the requested domain (e.g., malware).
-If the authority component of an HTTP(S) URL is blocked, the network security device (e.g., Customer Premises Equipment (CPE) or firewall) presents a block page instead of the HTTP response from the content provider hosting that domain.
-If the authority component of an HTTP URL is blocked, the network security device intercepts the HTTP request and returns a block page over HTTP.
-If the authority component of an HTTPS URL is blocked, the network security device serves the block page over HTTPS.
+If the host component {{?RFC3986}}
+of an HTTP URL is blocked, the network security device (e.g., Customer Premises Equipment (CPE) or firewall) presents a block page instead of the HTTP response from the content provider hosting that domain.
+This works succesfully with HTTP.
+<br/><br/>
+  If this is an HTTPS URL, the network security device attempts to serve the block page over HTTPS.
 In order to return a block page over HTTPS, the network security device uses a locally generated root certificate and corresponding key pair.
 The local root certificate is installed on the endpoint while the network security device stores a copy of the private key.
 During the TLS handshake, the on-path network security device modifies the certificate provided by the server and (re)signs it using the private key from the local root certificate.

-   * However, in deployments where DNSSEC is used, this approach becomes ineffective because DNSSEC ensures the integrity and authenticity of DNS responses, preventing forged DNS responses from being accepted.
+   * In deployments where DNSSEC is used, this approach becomes ineffective because DNSSEC ensures the integrity and authenticity of DNS responses, preventing forged DNS responses from being accepted.